 ABSOLUTELY NO personal videography or photography is permitted during a performance.
 Failure to abide by these rules may result in disqualification; CRU Dance reserves the right to have anyone violating this rule removed from the facility.

-Dancebug Videos & Photos will be available for purchase during the competition in the lobby.
+Dancebug Videos & Photos will be available for purchase on www.dancebug.com or the DanceBug app.

 Video cameras and flash photography are welcomed during award ceremonies.